 - skipping meals

-- certain foods (alcohol, cheese, citrus fruits, pizza, chocolate, ice cream, lunch meats and hot dogs, nitrites, aspartame, and MSG)
+- some foods (alcohol, cheese, citrus fruits, pizza, chocolate, ice cream, etc.)

 - sudden changes in sleep patterns

 Every migraine begins differently.
 Sometimes people get a warning that a migraine is on its way.
 A few hours or even days before the actual headache, people might feel funny or "not right.
 They might crave different foods, or feel thirsty, irritable, tired, or even full of energy.
 This is called a "premonition."